Marmaduke Grove: Calais pact

 In 1925, Grove was promoted to colonel and started a long period of travels through Europe, as military attaché.
 When Carlos Ibáñez del Campo became president, he was confirmed as military attaché in London, as a way to keep him outside the country.
 While in London, he contacted ex-president Alessandri who was also in exile.
 Together they started to conspire against Ibáñez.
-On January 17, 1929, together with also exiled General Enrique Bravo and major Carlos Millán, they signed the “Calais pact" and sworn themselves to bring democracy back to Chile.
+On January 17, 1929, together with the also exiled General Enrique Bravo and major Carlos Millán, they signed the “Calais pact" and swore to bring democracy back to Chile.
 In November of that year, a meeting of the conspirators was discovered at Dover by the Ibáñez agents, and on November 28 he was sent into retirement from the army and deported to Buenos Aires.

 The little red plane

 Once in Argentina, Grove immediately started to conspire again.
 On September 21, 1930, he flew to Chile in a little red plane and landed in Concepción.
 The plan failed and Grove, together with lieutenant Carlos Charlín Ojeda were arrested and deported to Easter Island.
-He managed to escape from there on board a French corvette bound for Tahiti, and from there he went to Marseilles.
+He managed to escape from there on board a French corvette bound for Tahiti, and from there he went to Marseille.
 Nonetheless he only was able to return to Chile after the fall of Ibáñez on July 26, 1931.

 Socialist Republic of Chile

-Once back in Chile, President Juan Esteban Montero reincorporated Grove to the Army and on March 17, 1932 promoted him to Air Commodore and named him Air Force Commander-in-chief.
-Still, Grove continued conspiring against Montero, and toppled him on June 4, 1932 through a military coup.
+Once back in Chile, President Juan Esteban Montero reincorporated Grove to the Army and on March 17, 1932, promoted him to Air Commodore and named him Air Force Commander-in-chief.
+Still, Grove continued conspiring against Montero, and toppled him on June 4, 1932, through a military coup.
 He then proceeded to create the Socialist Republic of Chile.
 This republic lasted only 12 days.

 The Socialist republic was headed by a Government Junta composed of General Arturo Puga, Carlos Dávila and Eugenio Matte.
 He became Defense minister, a position he held from June 5 to June 16, 1932.

 In that short time, the Socialist republic only managed to approve a few social measures, such as the obligation of the Central Bank to grant credits to small mining and agricultural concerns and the return of the pawned articles at the government-owned pawnbroker to their owners.
 They also established diplomatic relations with the Soviet Union.

 The Government Junta was in turn toppled by Carlos Dávila on June 16, 1932, who in turn remained in power for only one hundred days.
-In the meantime Grove was once again exiled, this time to Easter Island.
+In the meantime, Grove was once again exiled to Easter Island.

 Presidential candidate

 During the presidential elections of 1932, Grove was nominated as a candidate by the Socialist forces.
-He was only able to return from his exile on Easter Island two days before the election, but still managed to finish second, behind Arturo Alessandri, with a 17.7% of the vote.
+He was only able to return from his exile on Easter Island two days before the election, but still managed to finish second, behind Arturo Alessandri, with 17.7% of the vote.